AlekzNet/Cisco-ASA-ACL-toolkit/README.md

 # Cisco-ASA-ACL-toolkit
-Utilities for parsing, analyzing and modifying Cisco ASA ACLs
+Utilities for parsing, analyzing and modifying Cisco ASA ACLs.
+Useful for troubleshooting, migrating a subset of rules to another firewall, removing overlapping rules, rules aggregation, etc.

 Install netaddr: